BiomedSQL: Text-to-SQL for Scientific Reasoning on Biomedical Knowledge Bases: Appendix

 Prompt \ref{prm:refine} is used to generate a query that applies any statistical thresholding rules that may be necessary to answer the question.
 If no statistical thresholding is needed, the general query is returned once again.
 Using the execution results from both the general and refined query, BMSQL is asked to generate a final response to the question given the instructions in Prompt \ref{prm:answer}.

 Finally, Prompt \ref{prm:retry} is used in the inference time compute experiments to give BMSQL an opportunity to deem the final response as insufficient to answer the question and take subsequent passes through the pipeline.
-On these subsequent passes, BMSQL tends to correct any syntax errors but rarely makes structural changes to the generated SQL queries.
+On these subsequent passes, BMSQL tends to correct any syntax errors but rarely makes structural changes to the generated SQL queries, as seen in the results in Table ~\ref{tab:inference_time_compute}.

 The multi-stage query generation that BMSQL uses was designed to reflect how a domain expert might query a biomedical knowledge base by first checking if data is available for a given query, and applying statistical thresholding on a subsequent query.
 As seen throughout \S\ref{subsec:eval}, BMSQL is a top performer in terms of both execution metrics and response quality.